Contra Roosh V. on Evolution

 “Perfectly obvious” is not a rational argument.

-Communication serves an important function: it allows us to coordinate our behavior.
-Try going without communication for a week and you’ll see how important it is to survival and reproduction.
+Communication has an important function.
+It allows us to coordinate our behavior.
+Try going without communication for a week, and you’ll see how important it is to survival and reproduction.

 The myth that human communication is selfish and deceptive